lovecodeabc/lovecodeabc/README.md

 ### Hi there 👋
+Nice to meet you!
+My name's lovecodeabc.
+Feel free to contact me on my Scratch profile (my username is the same) or if you guessed my email go ahead and reach out!

+Huh, I ran out of ideas to put here.

+Bye!
 <!--
 **lovecodeabc/lovecodeabc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.